 Short-Term Effects

 Because of these effects, a person can become addicted to narcotics within a short period of time.
-In as little as one to two weeks, short-term narcotic side effects can have a person physically dependent on the drug to the point where normal bodily function becomes impossible without it.
+Research indicates that physical dependence can develop, with regular use, in as little as one to two weeks.

 Long-Term Effects

-Dangerous long-term narcotic side effects originate in the brain much like the short-term effects do.
+Dangerous long-term narcotic side effects originate in the brain, much like the short-term effects do.
 Through long-term use, the over-stimulation of the brain’s pleasure centers (opiate receptor cells) leaves users unable to stop taking narcotics on their own.
 These effects also mask the addiction process at work.
-Even after people complete drug treatment and stop using, episodes of euphoria can stay with users for years.

 Overdose Risks

-If you or someone you love needs help for a narcotic use disorder, call 800-934-1582(Who Answers?) now to find the best treatment program for your needs.
+If you or someone you love needs help for a narcotic use disorder, call 800-934-1582(Sponsored) now to find the best treatment program to meet your needs.

 the Take-Away